 Forecasting sales with no historic sales data

-Our way was to gather what data we could, that we could relate to the potential number of actual customers.
+Our way was to look at what other data we could source to work out the total potential market.

-So, we obviously had website traffic data from our branded websites, that gave us a view of how many people could be our universe with potential to visit our online store.
+We had website traffic data from our branded websites.
+That gave us a idea of how many customers might visit our online store.

-And with a bit of Google research, we could find industry benchmarks for conversion rates of visits to sales.
+And with some Google research, we found industry benchmarks for conversion rates of visits to sales.

 A 2% conversion rate.

-So 98% of people visiting your store won’t buy?
-That is really hard to grasp if you are not in the e-commerce business.
+So 98% of people visiting your store won’t buy, they asked us.
+That’s hard to grasp if you’re new to e e-commerce.
 It sounds so wasteful and inefficient.

-You have to explain that people visit websites for all sorts of reasons and don’t do what you want them to do.
+You have to explain that people visit websites for all sorts of reasons.
+They don’t always do what you want them to do.

-Maybe they are just checking out your prices?
-Check out the concept of showrooming that is widely reported elsewhere.
+Maybe they’re just checking out your prices?
+Like the widely reported concept of showrooming.

-Maybe they want to check delivery areas and delivery prices and don’t like what you offer.
-Delivery price regularly comes out high on online shopper requirements but is a constant challenge in the world of online retailing.
+Maybe they want to check delivery areas and delivery costs?
+And they don’t like what you offer.
+Good value on delivery regularly comes out high on what online shoppers want.
+But it’s a hard one to deliver.

 Freak warning #2 - Percentage margin calculation will have a higher denominator

-Here comes challenge number two to freak out your accountant.
+Here comes challenge number 2 to freak out your accountant.
 It’s a doozy.

 In most business, the finance or accounting team will obsess about the profit percentage or ratio of cost / selling price.

-While the total amount of sales is obviously important, the percentage profit or margin you make on a sale is a good indicator of the efficiency of your business.
+While the total amount of sales is obviously important, the percentage profit you make on a sale is a good indicator of your business efficiency.